International Life Sciences Institute: History

 ILSI was formed in 1978 by Alex Malaspina, who was concurrently a senior vice president at Coca-Cola from 1969 until leaving both Coca-Cola and the institute in 2001.

-In 1986, ILSI employee Michael Gough published a book about Dioxin and Agent Orange entitled Dioxin, Agent Orange: The Facts.
+In 1986, ILSI employee Michael Gough published a book about dioxin and Agent Orange entitled Dioxin, Agent Orange: The Facts.
 The Los Angeles Times said that The Facts had "minimal scientific merit" as the book is about "toxicology, teratology, carcinogenesis, epidemiology and medicine"—areas where Gough had no authority as his qualifications were in molecular biology.
 The Times said that The Facts would however be useful to "dioxin defense attorneys, his current employers at the Risk Science Institute of the International Life Sciences Institute in Washington (a chemical industry think tank), and also his future industrial clients."

-in 2009, partly in response to questions about the neutrality of its science, ILSI published an article “Funding Food Science and Nutrition Research: Financial Conflicts and Scientific Integrity” in The American Journal of Clinical Nutrition, proposing eight conflict-of-interest guidelines regarding industry funding "to protect the integrity and credibility of the scientific record, particularly with respect to health, nutrition and food-safety science".
+in 2009, partly in response to questions about the neutrality of its science, ILSI published an article "Funding Food Science and Nutrition Research: Financial Conflicts and Scientific Integrity" in The American Journal of Clinical Nutrition, proposing eight conflict-of-interest guidelines regarding industry funding "to protect the integrity and credibility of the scientific record, particularly with respect to health, nutrition and food-safety science".

 In 2015, ILSI Mexico's operations were suspended for a year by the Board Executive Committee when it was discovered ILSI Mexico had sponsored a local conference where soft drink taxation was discussed, which was viewed as a "public relations effort to influence policy for commercial purposes" by the institute.
 ILSI Mexico was shut down in 2020.

 In 2018, Mars Inc ended their membership in ILSI, and in 2021, Coca-Cola Co. also withdrew from membership.

-Later that year, ILSI North America rebranded as the “Institute for the Advancement of Food and Nutrition Sciences” (IAFNS).
+In 2021, ILSI North America rebranded as the "Institute for the Advancement of Food and Nutrition Sciences" (IAFNS).

 ILSI Global was awarded Guidestar's Gold Seal of Transparency in 2021.
 ILSI Europe is included in European Union's Transparency Register.
 ILSI Mesoamerica is certified by the Costa Rican government as an organization of public interest.

 Controversies

+A 2021 qualitative document analysis concluded that "The activities developed by ILSI on scientific integrity principles are part of a broader set of political practices of industry actors to influence public health policy, research, and practice."

 Tobacco industry

-In 2001, an editorial in the British Medical Journal wrote that ILSI received money from tobacco industry from 1983 to 1998.
+In 2001, an editorial in the British Medical Journal wrote that ILSI received money from the tobacco industry from 1983 to 1998.
 ILSI denies accusations that it has ever sought to undermine tobacco control efforts.
-In a Letter to the American Journal of Public Health, ILSI responded to these allegations by saying that there is “little question that the tobacco industry has engaged in a variety of tactics to thwart public health efforts… As a scientific organization, ILSI deplores these tactics and is strongly against any attempts to twist and manipulate science.”
+In a Letter to the American Journal of Public Health, ILSI responded to these allegations by saying that there is "little question that the tobacco industry has engaged in a variety of tactics to thwart public health efforts… As a scientific organization, ILSI deplores these tactics and is strongly against any attempts to twist and manipulate science."
 As of 2019, ILSI entities are prohibited from accepting as members or accepting funds from tobacco companies.

 A 2019 New York Times article described ILSI as an organization 'which championed tobacco interests during the 1980s and 1990s.'